ktbs/ktbs/doc/source/tutorials/install.rst

 Managing access control with kTBS plugins
 `````````````````````````````````````````

-Eventually, kTBS will provide plugins
+The ``authx`` plugin handles authentication (based on OAuth2) and authorization.
-to handle authentication and/or authorization.
+Eventually, kTBS may provide more such plugins.
 Note that, whenever you want to use HTTP authentication with such a plugin,
 you will need the following directive::